 In the final chapter, we walk through how NDAs have transitioned into digital form and look at a solution you can use to make creating and signing NDAs a simple process.

 Digitization has taken over many things in business and law, and NDAs are no exception.
 Legal documents are notorious for being extremely lengthy, and you’d be hard-pressed to find a law office that didn’t have reams of paper in boxes and filing cabinets.
-As these documents have gone digital, the amount of paper in offices has declined, but the digital nature of today’s NDAs holds no bearing on their legality.
+As these documents have gone digital, the amount of paper in offices has declined, but the digital nature of today’s NDAs should have no bearing on their legality.

 “Most jurisdictions have enacted laws to recognize contracts and signatures in electronic form as valid, save for certain documents such as statutory declarations or wills (where witnesses are generally required),” says Kim Chan, lawyer and founder of DocPro.